klashgari/courses/getting-and-cleaning-data/course-project/CodeBook.md

 ### Signals Of interest
-The tidy data set extracts only the measurements on the mean and standard deviation for each measurement.
+The tidy data set extracts only the the mean and standard deviation for each measurement.

-# Data transformation and Clean up
+# Data Transformation and Clean Up

-## Data Transformation overview
+## Data Transformation Overview
 The data set is processed by *run_analysis.R* script.

 ## Data Transformaiton Steps

-### Merges the training and the test sets to create one data set.
+#### Merges the training and the test sets to create one data set.

 In this step we merge the traing and test data sets and clean the column names.